ginobilinie/codeBook/README.md

 37. findSubstring.cpp: You are given a string, s, and a list of words, words, that are all of the same length.
 Find all starting indices of substring(s) in s that is a concatenation of each word in words exactly once and without any intervening characters.
 This is an interesting problem.
 I use the quite direct idea to make it.
 And I sort the temporary word dictionary and use binary search to find we get the current unit, and we erase the found item for the temporary word dictionary.
 However, this method is a little slow.

+38. nextPermutation.cpp: To find the next permutation sequence, we have to first locate the rightmost lInd so that lInd<rInd and A[lInd]<A[rInd], and then we switch.
+Later on, we sort the array from lInd+1 on.

 # old
 for fun, forever